CIA Studies in Intelligence

 - How do CIA staff go about determining a state’s instability?

-Declassifed articles on a wide range of current and historical intelligence articles.
+Declassifed articles on a wide range of current and historical intelligence topics.
 Articles from 2011 included:

 - The Evolution of US Army HUMINT: Intelligence Operations in the Korean War by John P. Finnegan